MrDapperGent/cloudExplorer/README.md

 * Access shared buckets
 * View images
 * Sync folders
-* Graph CSV files and save them to a bucket.
+* Graph CSV files and save them to a bucket
-* Record audio messages and save them to a bucket.
+* Record audio messages and save them to a bucket
+* Create snapshots of buckets

 # Screenshots